PRC-AExcalibur/cpp_pycmake/README.md

 ##### Automated testing
 Under the `cmake_py` path, the post-processing script `post_process.py` has been written to automate the tests;
+now the automatic build-to-execute test process is adapted to linux, and windows needs to replace the `make` command;
 Running `cmake.py` directly will execute the testcases in the test directory in order.

 ##### Manual compilation